developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/elements/index.md

 layout: guide.html
 ---
 ##Overview
-Enterprise Browser supports RhoElements 2.x applications, and in many cases such apps can run in EB with little or no changes required.
-This guide is intended to assist in making the few changes that might be required for migration.
+Enterprise Browser supports RhoElements 2.x applications, which in many cases will run in EB with just a few small changes.
+This guide explains the changes that will always be required for migration to EB, and a few that might be.

 **Related Guides**:
 * **[PocketBrowser 2.x Migration Guide](/enterprise-browser/1-4/guide/pb2/)**